brodul/presentation_duckdb_k8s/slides.md

 ## What is Kubernetes? ☸

-Scheduler with an CRUD API
+Scheduler with an CRUD API ...

-Where you call an HTTP API

 - Create
 - Read
 - Update
 - Delete

-All the data is there
+with an HTTP API call

 ---